Nguyen-Thanh-Tung/admin-server-microservices/readme.md

   on in-memory repository of employees
 - **department-service** - a module containing the second of our sample microservices that allows to perform CRUD operation on in-memory repository of departments.
 It communicates with employee-service.
-- **organizationDto-service** - a module containing the third of our sample microservices that allows to perform CRUD operation on in-memory repository of organizationDtos.
-It communicates with both employee-service and organizationDto-service.
+- **organizationDtoClient-service** - a module containing the third of our sample microservices that allows to perform CRUD operation on in-memory repository of organizationDtos.
+It communicates with both employee-service and organizationDtoClient-service.

 The following picture illustrates the architecture described above.